Manchester England, UK Travel Guide

 Elevated culinary experiences with innovative food lists and sophisticated ambiance.

-Delicious and affordable meals available throughout the city.
+Delectable and affordable meals available throughout the city.

-A culinary hub.
+A gastronomic hub.

-Historic and diverse dining.
+From the past and diverse dining.

 Indoor market with international food stalls.